Kendrick Bourne: 2020 season

 On April 6, 2020, Bourne was re-signed to a one-year, $3.259 million contract.

-He was placed on the reserve/COVID-19 list by the team on November 4, and activated two days later.
-Bourne was placed back on the list on November 9, and activated again on November 13.
-In the 2020 season, Bourne had 49 receptions for 667 yards and two touchdowns in 15 games and five starts.
+During Week 5 against the Miami Dolphins, Bourne caught two passes for 30 yards and his first touchdown of the season in the 43–17 loss.
+Bourne was placed on the reserve/COVID-19 list by the team on November 4, and was activated two days later.
+He was placed back on the list on November 9, and was activated again on four days later.